Sunday, January 24, 2016

 GK: Robert Enke

-Enke most notably played for Benfica and Barcelona, but made the majority of his appearances for Bundesliga side Hannover 96 in his homeland.
+Enke started his career with Carl Zeiss Jena.
+He most notably played for Benfica and Barcelona, but made the majority of his appearances for Bundesliga side Hannover 96 in his homeland.
 He won eight full international caps for the German national team between the 1999 Confederations Cup and his death in 2009, and was part of the squad which finished as runners-up in Euro 2008.
+He was projected to start in the 2010 World Cupo Finals.

 GK: René Müller

-Müller played 46 times for East Germany.
-He was first-choice goalkeeper of the East German national team for much of the 1980s, and was twice East German Footballer of the Year.
+Müller played 46 times for East Germany between 1984 and 1989.
+He was first-choice goalkeeper of the East German national team for much of the 1980s, and was twice East German Footballer of the Year in 1986 and 1987.
 He played for 1.
 FC Lokomotive Leipzig for fourteen years, and later had spells with FC Sachsen Leipzig, Dynamo Dresden and FC St. Pauli.

 RB: Clemens Fritz